JackPendarvesRead/RoR2FluffyMods/RiskOfVampires/README.md

 - Lose all regeneration (including from items e.g. slug)
 - Life degenerates over time

 Any survivor class is viable to be a vampire with the exception of engineer which has a very difficult time staying alive seeing as the majority of damage comes from their turrets which do not leech life to you.
+A future feature for this mod could be to link the turret lifesteal to the main Engineer body.

 Good luck.
 BLEH BLEH BLEHHH!

 Enjoy,
 Thanks

+# A note on balance

+I am quite aware that this is not a fine tuned and balanced experience.
+For this reason I have supplied you with configurations to customise your experience.
+If you turn on Advanced Settings in the configuration manager you will also have access to a slider which will buff/nerf each survivor independently!

+This is work in progress so if you have any feedback or suggestions they are very welcome.

 ## Installation: